gsdu8g9/piSociEty/README.md

 echo -e "/root/Desktop/piSociEty/config/./profile" >> ~/.bashrc
 ```
 **Points to remember before submitting issues**
-The Phishing part is a hit and miss thing. :trollface: :trollface: I am still working on fixing that, but it needs a less busy mind to fix it. :neckbeard:
+1. The Phishing part is a hit and miss thing. :trollface: :trollface: I am still working on fixing that, but it needs a less busy mind to fix it. :neckbeard:
-Everything else works flawlessly :+1: as described above.
+2. Everything else works flawlessly :+1: as described above.
+The Nuking module supports 2 dongles currently.
+Need to edit a few C files of aircrack to support multiple dongles at once (as I said; a less busy mind is needed).
-Before posting any issues, do make sure you know your way around linux to make it work, and post it only **__if it is a real issue__**
+3. Before posting any issues, do make sure you know your way around linux to make it work, and post it only **__if it is a real issue__**